 - Culture / Heritage

-Staying in Algiers for a week allows you to immerse yourself in the intimacy of the capital, to let chance, the unexpected and encounters change the course of a program, to abandon the taxi and to consider long walks, from the heights to the city centre..
+Staying a week in Algiers allows you to plunge into the intimacy of the capital, to let chance, the unexpected and encounters change the course of a program, to abandon the taxi and consider long walks, from the heights to the city center ..

 Loading in progress...

 You will be able to modify it at will in the editor

 Details of the stay: Algiers in all its facets - 7 days

 Day 1 : General view of the city

 Algiers is built in amphitheatre.
 Before going into the bouillonnant city centre, you will take up the height to admire the site on which the capital developed and enjoy the views of many points of view such as the Saint-Raphaël balcony in El-Biar, the Aérohabitat at the Télémly, Le Echahid or the esplanade of the Palace of Culture in the southern quarters, the boulevard The Martyrs, the bar of the Hotel Aurassi, the former National Library or the of Notre-Dame-d'Africa Basilica...

 At the end of the afternoon, you will flânerez along the biggest balcony of the city, the seafront.